 Yes!
 Gender is appropriate for all ages!

 In fact, information about gender identity is extremely important for children and grown-ups.
 A lack of information that normalizes gender identity diversity can cause confusion.
 Such confusion often leads to teasing and bullying of gender diverse children.
-By giving children access to stories about children like Polkadot and teaching them that gender identity and gender expression are based upon each individual’s sense of Self, then children like Polkadot gain a sense of acceptance, autonomy and self-expression.
+By giving children access to stories about children like Polkadot and teaching them that gender identity and gender expression are based upon each individual’s sense of Self, children like Polkadot gain a sense of acceptance, autonomy and self-expression.
 Through the reduction of confusion and increase in information about gender identity, we hope to reduce bullying!

 Will reading this to children MAKE them transgender?!